Washington-Wilkes Historical Museum

-Washington-Wilkes Historical Museum, also known as the Washington Historical Museum, is a historical building in Washington, Georgia.
+Washington-Wilkes Historical Museum, also known as the Washington Historical Museum, is a historic building in Washington, Georgia.
 The home was built ca. 1835 by Albert Gallatin Semmes on land owned by American Revolutionary War hero Micajah Williamson.
 It was added to the National Register of Historic Places on May 13, 1970.
 It is located at 308 East Robert Toombs Avenue.